caomenglong1/measurement-kit/include/measurement_kit/README.md

 }
 ```

-- `"performance"`: emitted by test that measure speed, while they are measuring
+- `"PERFORMANCE"`: emitted by test that measure speed, while they are measuring
   the download or upload speed, to allow apps to programmatically update
   their UI with the currently measured speed.
 The JSON is like: